 Items with accommodations include:

-- All application fees have been waived for Winter, Spring, and Summer 2021.
+- All application fees have been waived for Summer 2021.

 - We are permitting students to submit unofficial transcripts for admission purposes.
 Official transcripts will be due prior to registration for your second term for most programs and within 45 days of the first day of class for law students.

 - All programs have made letters of recommendation optional.

 - Most programs are shifting towards optional tests for admission.